 To Provide the most protection, sealcoating should be applied early and regularly, even on new pavement.
 Depending on environmental and traffic conditions, pavement maintenance professionals recommend that sealcoating be applied approximately every three years.

 Saving Money with Sealcoating

 The cost of sealcoating is significantly less than replacing asphalt.
-In fact, according to an article in Pavement Magazine, regularly maintained sealcoated pavements offer a whopping 65% cost savings over unsealed pavements.
-During a 15 year period, that can add up to as much as $127,000 for a 10,000 square foot pavement.
+In fact, according to an article in Pavement Magazine, regularly maintained sealcoated pavements offer a whopping 65% cost saving over unsealed pavements.
+During a 15-year period, that can add up to as much as $127,000 for a 10,000 square foot pavement.

 Signs of Degradation in Asphalt Pavement

 - Color changes from rich black to brown or gray

 - Cracks appear